suojatar/maze/README.md

 ### To run from full IIS:

 1. Clone the repository to a location on your hard drive.
-2. Open the VS solution and publish the project MazeExcersize using your preferred Publish Methid
+2. Open the VS solution and publish the project MazeExcersize using your preferred Publish Method.
 3. In IIS Manager, create a new site and point it to the folder with the deployed solution.
-Specify port: **8080** and Application pool: **DefaultAppPool** (for test purposes only).
+Specify Port: **8080** and Application pool: **DefaultAppPool** (for test purposes only).
 4. Run a build to ensure all NuGet packages are installed.
-5. In your web browser, navigate to http:/localhost:8080/index.html.
+5. In your web browser, navigate to **http:/localhost:8080/index.html**.